|Please note that the online version of the Undergraduate Calendar is up to date as of February 2014.|

 Please note that the Undergraduate Calendar is available solely online and constitutes the official Undergraduate Calendar of the University.
 The most recent version of the Calendar is the only version currently in effect.
 Students are responsible for ensuring that graduation requirements are met, in accordance with the requirements set out in the Calendar corresponding to the year of admission, except for Engineering programs.
 Students in the Engineering programs are required to graduate having met the substantial equivalent of the curriculum in force in the winter term prior to degree conferral.
-Archived Calendars may be consulted using the "Archived Calendars" link.
+Archived Calendars may be consulted using the "Archived Calendars" links.

 This Calendar is intended to assist readers to understand the academic and administrative structure and policies and procedures of the University, and to describe the academic programs offered.
 The material has been submitted by academic units and administrative departments.
 Every effort has been made to ensure that all general information and course references are accurate as of the date of posting, but these are subject to possible verification and correction.
 By the act of registration each student becomes bound by the policies and regulations of Concordia University, including the Faculty in which the student is registered.
 Students are responsible for familiarizing themselves with the general information, rules and regulations contained in the Calendar, and with the specific information, rules and regulations of the Faculty or Faculties in which they are registered or enrolled or seek registration or enrolment, as well as the specific requirements of each degree or certificate sought.
 It is the student’s responsibility to ensure that the courses chosen are appropriate to the program requirements.